I am from a multitude of lines,

 Then law school ended and reality sunk in.
 Practicing law was nothing like law school.
 Nothing.
 I hated it.
 Actually, I didn’t hate the practice of law so much as the people at the place I worked.
 It was a miserable, toxic snake pit of hell.
 I decided to start my own practice.
 This was great until the laws changed in my area of practice and obliterated my business.
 I struggled to find a job for over a year.
 I worked at an internet marketing company and taught riding lessons.
 Personally, I went through a really rough patch with my daughter’s father and his sociopathic girlfriend.
 I got breast cancer and went through radiation.
 I ended up back working at the toxic snake pit, but it was worse than it had ever been when I worked there before and I left again.
 I moved to NYC for a year.
 I had another beautiful baby.
 I have struggled to keep writing, mainly because work and single-parenting keep me busy.
 I work to relearn French and Spanish and learn them completely.
 I am trying to learn how to play the cello, but I don’t practice enough, and I’m not deluded enough to believe I’ll ever be more than a passable player.

 I resisted writing a bio because I do not believe these experiences are who I am, although they contribute.
 And so much is left out.
 In writing this, I had to choose what to include, and settled mostly on locational chronology.
-Many more pages could have been devoted to the relationships of my life, or my struggles with self-confidence, or my family.
+Many more pages could have been devoted to the relationships of my life, or my struggles with self-confidence, or my crazy family.
 People develop preconceived notions of who a person is based on their experiences and I have found that generally any preconceived ideas about me based on my experiences are not accurate.
 I usually do not tell people I was a model because then that is all they want to know about in our media driven, fame-seeking culture and I can’t give them the stories they want to hear.
 Modeling for me was not about the work but about getting off the farm in Oregon and seeing other parts of the world.
 Other than that, it was a blip on my personal radar.
 I marvel now that I was the least bit interested in it.
 I now also avoid telling people I am a lawyer because there are preconceived ideas about that as well, and they definitely don’t fit who I am.
 Who I am, what I have right now is right here.
 There is no future and there is no past.
 All of that is in my head, in my imperfect memories, a series of neurotransmitters bathing neurons, sending energy messages all around my brain.

 About me?
 I am energy walking around in an organic body.
 My brain may or may not have been abducted by aliens.
 In either case, this energy is still here and it must type out the words that pound the inside of my skull.
 That is the outlet for this energy.
 This is who I am right now.
 Later when this is being read, I may be someone else.
 I cannot say for sure.
-All the details of my persona (mom, college grad, recovering lawyer, writer (whatever)), these details are not me.
-They are the trappings of this life, things about which readers can form judgments.
+All the details of my persona (mom, college grad, recovering lawyer, teacher, writer (whatever)), these details are not me.
+They are the trappings of this life in civilization, things about which readers can form judgments.

 I used to have a Facebook profile.
 I deleted it because I was no longer interested in superficial interaction with the people I know.
 It’s kind of silly.
 We have these various personas we create online, just like we have in actual life, just like I had when I had an online personals ad profile for a while.
 It’s all marketing, selling who we are to the viewers of that space.
 I think perhaps this blog is one of my most truthful online portraits, if only because I refuse to be anything less than honest in what I write.
 I say a piece because it isn’t complete, obviously.
 There are parts of me I leave out because I recognize that my words can be taken and manipulated, regurgitated out of context when I least expect it.
 Not that I have anything necessarily to hide, but there are parts of myself that aren’t for public consumption.